panos-lunarg/gfxreconstruct/USAGE_desktop_Vulkan.md

               was called in the original capture.
               This allows preserving frames when capturing a replay that uses. offscreen swapchain.
+  --dump-resources <vulkan-begincommandbuffercall-index>,<vulkan-drawcall-index>,<vulkan-queuesubmitcall-index>
+              Dump gpu resources for the specified draw call in the specific command buffer, during the specific queuesubmit call.
+              This option can be repeated to initiate multple dumps of gpu resources.
 ```

 ### Key Controls